Streaming Services Guide — Sorting Through the OptionsBy Jeremy Evans / June 26, 2017 / Tags: Cut Cable, How-To

 If YouTube TV isn’t available where you are, don’t fret.
 There’s a simple workaround.
 See how to get YouTube TV in any location.

-Over the past month, I’ve received lots of messages from cord cutters inquiring about DirectTV Now.
+I’ve received lots of messages from cord cutters inquiring about DirectTV Now.
 I include it here simply because it’s out there and it gets a lot of interest.
 Unfortunately, DirectTV Now is not ready for prime-time just yet.
 It has too many bugs and too many complaints.
 It’s still a new product, and Direct TV can turn it around, but for now I cannot recommend Direct TV Now.

 Live TV Wrap Up

 Note that I used the term ‘mainstream’ in the previous paragraph.
 There is another option to stream live TV (plus endless on-demand content) that will blow you away.
 This ‘non-mainstream‘ cable TV alternative is called Kodi.
 Kodi is 100% free to use, and you can watch virtually every show, live sports event, movie, and more.
 I personally love Kodi, but it’s not for everyone.
 You have to use Kodi with a VPN, and setting it up is more complicated than simply signing up for Sling TV or PlayStation Vue.
 Therefore, a full discussion of Kodi is beyond the scope this article–which I wrote as an introductory guide to simple and affordable live TV streaming options.
 If you’re interested in learning more, here’s our guide to what Kodi is and how to get started using it to stream TV.
+Also, see how to watch Kodi live TV, including which channels you can stream and how to get them.

 Don’t forget to read about Video-On-Demand Services in the orange tab above.